Forest Based Projects

-Vegetation based projects fall into two general categories – re-establishment of vegetation across a landscape cleared prior to 1990 and avoidance of the loss of biomass from a landscape.
+Vegetation based projects fall into two general categories – re-establishment of vegetation across a landscape previously cleared and avoidance of the loss of biomass from a landscape.

 Reforestation/ Afforestation/ Improved Forest Management